Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": The geometric algebra and the computer simulation

-By the way, in Geometric Algebra, where half a dozen different products can be usefully defined, it is sometimes customary to use the dot product symbol to denote ``the scalar part of the geometric product''.
-But that would make $\mathbf L$ identically zero.

-Christian states explicitly (just after his (28)) that the scalar $\lambda$ stands for the ``handedness'' of a basis of the tangent space at any point of $S^3$.
-The tangent space at every point is just $\mathbb R^3$, which does not have a ``handedness''.
-If one fixes an orthonormal basis at one point, one can label it and try to move it smoothly around the manifold.
-It is a fact that one can move around the manifold and discover that the labelling has flipped when one comes back to the same position.
-One needs two complete rotations to get back to the initial configuration, this is Dirac's famous belt trick, cf.\ Christian's Möbius strip example in his Section II.
-But how can an arbitrary, local, notational choice be physically relevant, and why should it even be ``part of the physics'' as a hidden, fair, coin-toss?
+Christian states, just after his (28), that the scalar $\lambda$ stands for the ``handedness'' of a basis of the tangent space at any point of $S^3$.
+The tangent space at every point is $\mathbb R^3$.
+If one fixes an orthonormal basis of the tangent space at one point, one can label its elements, and try to move it smoothly around the manifold.
+It is a fact that one can move around the manifold $S^3$ and discover that the labelling has changed when one comes back to the same position.
+One needs to complete the circuit twice to get back to the initial configuration.
+This is Dirac's famous belt trick, cf.\ Christian's Möbius strip example in his Section II.

-One has more notational choices.
+Is it possible that the contradiction just obtained follows from unfortunate notation?
 Perhaps the author has in mind both a right-handed and a left-handed cross product.
 And even, perhaps, a right- and left-handed geometric product?
 Can we restore consistency by introducing either of these features explicitly?
-Following up this cue, let us briefly investigate what happens if we keep one geometric product, but introduce two cross-products, $\times_{\!\lambda}$ where $\lambda = \pm 1$, by the rules